nikslab/dissemination-of-culture/README.md

 ## Credits

-Using GIFEncoder Version 2.0 by László Zsidi, http://gifs.hu to creating animated gifs.
+Using GIFEncoder Version 2.0 by László Zsidi, http://gifs.hu for creating animated gifs.